raghavagps/PlantDRPpred/README.md

                         single sequence per line in single letter code -o OUTPUT, --output OUTPUT
-                        Output: File for saving results by default outfile.csv -t THRESHOLD, --threshold THRESHOLD
+                        Output: File for saving results by default outfile.csv -m {1,2}, -- model Model
-                        Threshold: Value between 0 to 1 by default 0.6
-  -m {1,2}, -- model Model
-                        Model: 1: AAC based RF, 2: Hybrid, by default 1 -d {1,2}, --display {1,2}
+                        Model: 1: AAC based SVC, 2: PSSM based ET
-                        Display: 1:Toxin peptide, 2: All peptides, by default 1

 ```

-**Input File**: It allow users to provide input in two format; i) FASTA format (standard) (e.g. peptide.fa) and ii) Simple Format.
-In case of simple format, file should have one peptide sequence in a single line in single letter code (eg. peptide.seq).
+**Input File**: It allow users to provide input in two format; i) FASTA format (standard) (e.g. seq.fasta)

-**Output File**: Program will save result in CSV format, in case user do not provide output file name, it will be stored in outfile.csv.
+**Output File**: Program will save result in CSV format, in case user do not provide output file name, it will be stored in output_result.csv.

-**Threshold**: User should provide threshold between 0 and 1, please note score is proportional to toxic potential of peptide.

 **Models**: In this program, two models have been incorporated;
-  i) Model1 for predicting given input peptide/protein sequence as toxic and non-toxic peptide/proteins using Random Forest based on amino-acid composition of the peptide/proteins;
+  i) Model1 for predicting given input protein sequence as R protein and non-R proteins  using SVC based on amino-acid composition of the proteins;

-  ii) Model2 for predicting given input peptide/protein sequence as toxic and non-toxic peptide/proteins using Hybrid approach, which is the ensemble of Random Forest+ BLAST+ MERCI.
-It combines the scores generated from machine learning (RF), MERCI, and BLAST as Hybrid Score, and the prediction is based on Hybrid Score.
+  ii) Model2 for predicting given input peptide/protein sequence as R proteins and non-R protein using Hybrid approach, which is the ensemble of ET + BLAST.
+It combines the scores generated from machine learning (ET), and BLAST as Hybrid Score, and the prediction is based on Hybrid Score.

-ToxinPred2 Package Files
+PlantPRRpred Package Files
 =======================
 It contain following files, brief description of these files given below